ideal-lab5/Grants-Program/applications/cryptex.md

 #### Our Proposal

 Though a DKG scheme might solve the problem of securely generating the keys, it still does not allow for a 'fully decentralizable' protocol.
 First is the issue of choosing which participants in the network are selected to act as dealers.
-If this set is centralized or static, then the network is more centralized, and potentially less secure.
+If this set is centralized or static, then the network is more centralized and less secure.
 Secondly, assuming that through some mechanism that the set of participants in the DKG are randomly distributed among the available candidates, how can we be sure that the selected participants will be willing to participate in the DKG to begin with?
-Or if they do, how can we be sure that our secret can be reencrypted later?
+Or if they do, how can we be sure that they will remain online so our secret can be reencrypted later?
 EthDKG solved this with smart contracts, but contracts provide limited capabilities.

 We propose the consensus-backed blind DKG protocol.
 It enables a *blind* DKG process where participation is incentivized by rewards provided by the network, and shares are secured by the stake of each participant in the DKG protocol.
 We accomplish the 'blindness' of the protocol this through the use of verifiable random functions in conjunction with zk SNARKs.
 The mechanisms allows for the formation of 'societies' whose members, each a validator, participated in the DKG process together.
 Our proposed implementation consists of a standalone 'Blind DKG' library that will compile to wasm, two new pallets to enable blind DKG, and an SDK to interact with the blockchain and external storage systems.
 Finally, we propose a system similar to that used in the [Iris]() proposal, whereby data access/decryption rights are gated through a smart contract.

 ##### What this is not
 - This protocol does not encrypt or decrypt data for you, only keys.
-Data encryption and decryption must still be handled outside of the main protocol, though we scope out a user interface that demonstrates how handle that in the browser.
+Data encryption and decryption must still be handled outside of the main protocol, though we scope out a user interface that demonstrates how handle that in the browser using the blind dkg library.
+We will provide a form of encryption through that library, but it isn't the only aglorithm that could be implemented, and anyone could implement their own.
 - This protocol is not a decentralized storage solution.
 The management and storage of data that is encrypted with keys generated this way must still be handled offchain.
 This protocol will attempt to be storage agnostic.

 ### Blind DKG Protocol